Elmore, Alabama: Geography

-Elmore is located in western Elmore County at (32.542314, -86.315455).
+Elmore is located in western Elmore County.
 It is bordered to the west by Millbrook and to the south by Coosada.
 Alabama State Route 14 passes through the town, leading east 7 mi to Wetumpka and west 10 mi to Prattville.
 Montgomery, the state capital, is 15 mi to the south via Cook Road and Coosada Parkway.

 According to the U.S. Census Bureau, the town of Elmore has a total area of 10.4 km2, of which 10.2 km2 is land and 0.2 km2, or 1.69%, is water.

 Demographics

 Note that community was listed on the 1880 U.S. Census as the unincorporated town of Elmore Station.